If your company develops software for other businesses, you’ve probably thought this at some point:

 That’s when SEO stops fitting.

-Software development companies operate under different rules.
+Development companies operate under different rules.
+Not better.
+Not worse.
+Just different.

-You Don’t Sell Something Simple or Standardized
+You’re Not Selling Something Simple or Standardized

-You’re Not Speaking to Just One Decision-Maker
+You’re Not Talking to Just One Person

-There are technical profiles, business stakeholders, and strategic decision-makers involved.
+In B2B software sales, it’s rare for a single person to make the decision.
+There are technical profiles, business stakeholders, and strategic leaders involved.

-Your Audience Knows How to Spot Fluff
+Your Audience Can Smell Fluff

-They can tell when content is written “for Google” instead of reflecting real expertise.
+They can read between the lines.
+They can tell when content is written “for Google” and when it reflects real expertise.

-What Traditional SEO Often Gets Wrong in Software Companies
+What Generic SEO Often Gets Wrong

-This is where many companies immediately relate.
+This is where many development companies immediately recognize themselves.

 It Applies Generic Playbooks

-Structures, keywords, and strategies that work in other industries are reused without real adaptation.
+Structures, keywords, and strategies that work in other industries get reused — without real adaptation.
+The result is usually traffic that doesn’t qualify or visibility that doesn’t impact revenue.

+Visits.
+Rankings.
+Form submissions.
 All of that can look good in a report — but it doesn’t necessarily translate into real opportunities.

 In software, SEO impact isn’t always immediate or linear.
+And that requires a different way of interpreting results.

 It Operates “Outside” the Business

-The Real Problem: Traditional SEO Assumes All Businesses Sell the Same Way
+Assuming All Businesses Sell the Same Way

 And that doesn’t happen in a single visit or through a single type of content.